shahnoorgit/reflecta-case10/README.md

 - [Supabase](https://supabase.com) for backend infrastructure
 - [Expo](https://expo.dev) for the amazing React Native platform
 - [Pollinations](https://pollinations.ai) for free image generation
+- [pushenv](https://github.com/shahnoorgit/pushenv) - Open-source tool for secure environment variable management (created and maintained by the maintainer of this project)

 ---